For Healthcare Professionals:

 The underestimated breadth of acute vestibular syndrome (AVS)

-Acute dizziness and sudden gait disturbances are among the most common symptoms in emergency departments and account for approximately 2.1 to 4.4% of all cases.
-The major challenge is that around half of these patients have an underlying systemic disease that does not primarily originate from the cerebral blood vessels (stroke) or the vestibular organ in the inner ear (AUVP).
-This means that the spectrum of causes of a true AVS is far broader than the two classic diagnoses.
-Approximately 15% of these internal medicine-related and medication-related causes are potentially life-threatening, but are highly treatable if diagnosed in time.
+Acute dizziness and sudden gait disturbances are among the most common symptoms in emergency departments, accounting for about 2.1 to 4.4% of all cases.
+The major challenge: Around half of these patients have an underlying systemic disease that does not primarily originate from the cerebral vessels (stroke) or the balance organ in the inner ear (AUVP).
+This means that the spectrum of causes of true AVS is far broader than the two classic diagnoses.
+About 15% of these internal medicine–related and drug-induced causes are potentially life-threatening, but highly treatable if diagnosed in time.

 Dangerous neurological causes (beyond stroke)